The Scenario

 OPERATING MODEL

-pressure test constantly
+pressure test the trigger

 lead with your POV in public